 What is a web hosting service, and why do you need it?
 Well, it’s a service that allows individuals or organizations to host a website that is usually accessible via a web browser.
 It’s a specialist provider that securely stores your files (HTML, pictures etc) and runs your site live on the internet.

 Some pointers you will need to consider when making your decision to pick the right web hosting provider for you are, whether a specific type of hosting (for example shared hosting) is for you, how much storage you really need, and whether an SSL certificate is included in the package.

 As of September 2021, we have reviewed (and are continuously re-reviewing) more than 160 web hosting providers, a number that includes best website builders (as well as static site generators and landing page creators).

-We have reviewed (and are continuously re-reviewing) well over 100 web hosting providers - free and paid - and best website builder services so we know of what stuff the absolute top website hosting companies are made of.
-No one actively reviews more web hosting services than us.
+So, in short, we know what stuff the absolute top website hosting companies are made of.
+No one has reviewed more web hosting providers than us online.

-We've provided a detailed summary for each web hosting provider and highlighted strengths and services which may be important for your choice, plus information on pricing and why each particular web host may be ideal for you.
+We’ve provided detailed summaries for each web hosting provider and highlighted their respective strengths and features, things that may be important for your choice, plus information on pricing and why each particular web host may be ideal for you.